Capn05/SAT/sat-practice-app/public/assets/pdfs/brill_tutor_terms_of_use.md

 ### Service Limitations
 Please note that our Service:
 - Provides practice materials but is not affiliated with College Board
-- Cannot guarantee specific SAT score improvements
+- Cannot guarantee specific standardized test score improvements
 - Is not a substitute for professional educational advice

 ---